acoustic-content-samples/sample-custom-workflows-using-webhooks/slack-notification/README.md

 # Create Slack notification when items are updated

 This is a tutorial on setting up Zapier to listen to WCH webhook events and to send a Slack notification.
+For background information on all the tutorials, see: https://github.com/ibm-wch/sample-custom-workflows-using-webhooks.

 ## Create a Slack app.